 While we often talk about how les femmes françaises know how to create the ultimate chic wardrobe (ballet pumps, a Breton top and a pair of classic blue jeans), there's one area of their attire that we don't talk enough about: lingerie.
 Much like their clothing, we've come to assume (or at least I know I have) that French women are experts in lingerie.
 Is it because the word lingerie comes from the French word for linen?
 Or maybe it's because of the stereotype that French women wear their silk shirts with just the right amount of lace bra showing?
 Despite the fact that it was the British who championed bras, rather than corsets, during the late 19th century, I still look to French women for lingerie advice.

 I decided to ask some of my favourite French fashion influencers to ask them which lingerie brands they rate and why.
 Because there's nothing better than getting actual advice from French women, n'est pas?
 Ready to upgrade your underwear drawer to a whole new level of chicness?
-Keep scrolling for the seven French lingerie brands influencers rate, and then shop our edit.
+Keep scrolling for the six French lingerie brands influencers rate, and then shop our edit.

 "The two words that are the most important when it comes to French lingerie?
 Comfort and elegance.
 French women love invisible, sculpting, refined and timeless underwear while at the same being on-trend when it comes to shape, materials and colours.
 This is exactly what brands like Lejaby and Chantelle offer.
 They're popular brands because they tick all these boxes and offer neat, elegant and modern finishes for a chic and natural look."